 Low Income Veterinary Assistance

 The Greater Huntsville Humane Society hosts periodic pet wellness clinics to help low income residents get veterinary care for their pets they otherwise may not be able to afford.
-The program is being revamped but you will be able to find information about it on this page soon.
+The program has recently been funded and more information is available at this link.

 Training and Behavior Resources